A Magnificent Confusion

 Later in SC the document will speak of the role of bishops in the teaching and explanation of the Council to the priests and faithful of their dioceses.
 Ironically, the directives of SC were coming into use while the world’s bishops were away from home, at the Council, particularly at the time of the introduction of Mass in the vernacular.
 SC is one of the “big four” documents of the Council, and its impact upon every Catholic is immense.
 But, alas, “opening night” did not come off without its hitches.

 A regular reader informed me, good-naturedly, that I have a tendency on this stream (and others) to “leave you hanging.”
 In my good-natured defense, I call it “leaving you hungry for more” and I encourage you to run ahead as the spirit moves you.
-This is why I use the links to books, and in our present stream I highly recommend the O’Malley text for a full picture of what I have only lightly covered here; it is available instantly on Kindle for $9.00 at last check, as well as other formats.
-I added a link today to SC as well.
+This is why I use the links to books, and in our present stream I highly recommend the O’Malley text for a full picture of what I have only lightly covered here; it is available instantly on Kindle for $9.00 at last check, as well in as other formats.
+I added a link today to the entire SC document as well.